AppalachiaInteractive/com.appalachia.legal/about/WhoWeAre.md

-# Appalachia Interactive

-Hi.
+# Hi.
 We're Appalachia Interactive.

 ## Who we are